 “What’s” Happening in Somerset County’s Real Estate Market?

-As a result of these items, we are experiencing a significant slowdown in traffic at open houses and in showing activity, and we are not seeing very many offers above asking.
-This has facilitated the return of a more normalized market with offers containing terms such as a mortgage, home sale, and inspection contingencies once again.
+We are seeing fewer offers above the asking price, facilitating the return of a more normalized market with bids containing terms such as a mortgage, home sale, and inspection contingencies.

 Newly listed inventory trended lower from last month’s numbers, and our total inventory is also down.
-Demand still outpaces supply (just under two months), resulting in prices in our area still holding their own until you get into the upper price points but no longer rising the way they were earlier this year.
+But demand still outpaces supply (at well under two months), resulting in prices in our area still holding their own until you get into the upper price points but no longer rising the way they were earlier this year.

 Should I consider buying or selling based on this?
 You will find the answer here…